piyush-98/piyush-98.github.io/_posts/2018-11-26-windows-productivity-max.md

 - I prefer 4 Workspaces, these added desktops are preserved over sessions, +1.

-- If you have a Windows Precision Touchpad, which many new laptops do, you can use the default 4 finger left/right swipe to move between workspaces (similar to how Mac does it). or configure the gestures from the system settings.
+- If you have a Windows Precision Touchpad, which most new laptops do, you can use the default 4 finger left/right swipe to move between workspaces (similar to how Mac does it). or configure the gestures from the system settings.

 - To move between workspaces using the keyboard:
 	- `Win+Ctrl+Right` and `Win+Ctrl+Left`